zig-gamedev/zig-gamedev/samples/intro/README.md

 ### intro 4

 This intro application shows how to load a texture image from file, generate mipmaps on the GPU and draw 3D textured objects.
+Texture is used in two modes: traditional and 'bindless'.
+In bindless mode we use HLSL 6.6 Dynamic Resources feature.

 ![image](screenshot4.png)